jared2710/anon-chat-local-cos720/README.md

 # anon-chat-local-cos720
 The client-side command-line application for an anonymous chatroom, which forms part of a COS720 project at the University of Pretoria in South Africa.
+See anon-chat-cos720 for the server-side NodeJS API which provides the chatroom for this application.

 ## Environment
 This code was designed for and runs in Ubuntu Linux.
 Specifically, it was run on an Ubuntu VM through Virtualbox on a Windows host.
 The Tor network is used to connect to the chatroom server from this Ubuntu machine, so the chatroom is connected to anonymously.